Breton language: Nation

-As noted, only French is an official language of France.
+French is the sole official language of France.
 Supporters of Breton and other minority languages continue to argue for their recognition, and for their place in education, public schools, and public life.

 Constitution

 In July 2008, the legislature amended the French Constitution, adding article 75-1: les langues régionales appartiennent au patrimoine de la France (the regional languages belong to the heritage of France).

 The European Charter for Regional or Minority Languages, which obliges signatory states to recognize minority and regional languages, was signed by France in 1999 but has not been ratified.
 On 27 October 2015, the Senate rejected a draft constitutional law ratifying the charter.

 Region

 Regional and departmental authorities use Breton to a very limited extent.
 Some bilingual signage has also been installed, such as street name signs in Breton towns.
-One station of the Rennes metro system has signs in both French and Breton.

-Under the French law known as Toubon, it is illegal for commercial signage to be in Breton alone.
+Under the Toubon Law, it is illegal for commercial signage to be in Breton alone.
 Signs must be bilingual or French only.
 Since commercial signage usually has limited physical space, most businesses have signs only in French.

 Ofis Publik ar Brezhoneg, the Breton language agency, was set up in 1999 by the Brittany region to promote and develop the daily use of Breton.
 It helped to create the Ya d'ar brezhoneg campaign, to encourage enterprises, organisations and communes to promote the use of Breton, for example by installing bilingual signage or translating their websites into Breton.